Are you still in the process of deciding on a niche to jump into?

 Google Trends Tells an Important Story about Your Audience

 When I’m analyzing the data from Google trends, what I’m really looking at is a story.

-You get to know the history of various search terms, how they’re doing in terms of popularity worldwide, nationwide, or city-wide.
+You get to know the history of various search volume terms, how they’re doing in terms of popularity worldwide, nationwide, or city-wide.

 Then, the related topics and queries are like your sequels, keeping your content market research moving forward and propelling your business long into the future.

 If you do the research before every post, and every big decision, your future self will thank you because, the results that you’ll get will be far superior than those of your competitors.

 This type of research has served my wife and I greatly over the years and the best part about this Google trends search tool is it’s free.

 Keep doing what you love and love what you do.
 You can have the lifestyle design you’ve always wanted but you’ll get there much faster with a lot less stress and wasted time, money and energy if you do it right from the start.

 I’d highly recommend using tools that make the process of building your online business that much easier.

 Let me know if you need any more help on how to use Google Trends for market research.